yuko1101/discord.js-core/README.md

         prefix: "!",
         guildId: "Your Guild ID", // if not provided, your commands will be applied to global (to all guilds, DMs, and groups)
         token: "Your Token",
+        // debug mode, which enables you to develop your bot more easily. (e.g. All commands have "-debug" at the end of their name in debug mode)
+        debug: false,
     }
 );